gamesbook/protograf/docs/source/script_anatomy.rst

 keyboard and the letters are a little similar.
 In this case, the script will "fail silently" because properties that don’t exist are simply ignored.
-This kind of mistake is much harder to spot; often because the default value will then be used instead and it will seem as though the script is drawing something incorrectly.
+This kind of mistake is much harder to spot; often because the default value will then be used instead and it will seem as though the script is just drawing something incorrectly.

 Supplying the script with a **duplicate property**, for example: